openstack-archive/sahara/doc/source/userdoc/features.rst

 Hadoop HDFS High Availability (HDFS HA) provides an architecture to ensure that HDFS will continue to work in the result of an active namenode failure.
-It uses 2 namenodes in an active/standby configuration to provide this availability.
+It uses 2 namenodes in an active/passive configuration to provide this availability.

-High availability is achieved by using a set of journalnodes and Zookeeper servers along with ZooKeeper Failover Controllers (ZKFC) and additional configuration changes to HDFS and other services that use HDFS.
+High availability is achieved by using a set of journalnodes.
+Zookeeper servers, and ZooKeeper Failover Controllers (ZKFC), as well as additional configuration changes to HDFS and other services that use HDFS.

 Currently HDFS HA is only supported with the HDP 2.0.6 plugin.
 The feature